llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/readability/implicit-bool-conversion.rst

 .. option::  UseUpperCaseSuffix

-   When `true`, the check will allow new explicit conversion use an uppercase suffix when it applies.
+   When `true`, the replacements will use an uppercase literal suffix in the provided fixes.

 Example
 ^^^^^^^